DeDuckProject/tesseract-code-stim/README.md

 # Tesseract Code

-This repository contains implementations and simulations of the Tesseract quantum error correction code using Stim and PyMatching.
+This repository contains implementations and simulations of the Tesseract quantum error correction code [[1]](#references) using Stim [[3]](#references).

 ## Features

-- Circuit implementation of the Tesseract code
+- Circuit implementation of the [[16,4,4]] Tesseract subsystem color code [[2]](#references) in Stim, including encoding, error correction rounds and final measurements.
-- Error simulation and correction
-- Jupyter notebooks with various experiments and visualizations
-- Utility functions for circuit manipulation and analysis
+- Simulation of an error correction experiment with configurable noise setting, rounds, shot and more.
+- Plotting: sweeping of different parameters and obtaining acceptance rate and logical success rate.

 ## Installation